-Featuring 12 CEUs, the Mountain Land Running Summit is an accredited Continuing Education Course through the Utah Physical Therapy Association.
+Featuring up to 15 CEUs, the Mountain Land Running Summit is an accredited Continuing Education Course through the Utah Physical Therapy Association.

 Mountain Land is a Board of Certification (BOC) Approved Provider of Level I Continuing Education activities for Certified Athletic Trainers.

 None of the individuals involved in planning or presenting at this activity have any relevant financial relationships to disclose.

 Upon completion of the Running Summit, participants will be able to:

 - Describe the characteristics of the running shoe and how they influence function.

 - Identify risk factors for musculoskeletal injuries in distance runners.